optionedge/intraday_trading_view_indicator/README.md

 Disclaimer:
-I am not responsible for any profit/loss you might incur from using this inidcator.
+1. I am not responsible for any profit/loss you might incur from using this inidcator.
 Please use discretion while using this indicator.
-Please strictly follow risk management for any trade that you take.
+2. Please strictly follow risk management for any trade that you take.
+3. Not all indicators work 100%.
+At times you may get false signals.
+Please strictly use SL for such days.
+When this indicator catch a trend, you can ride it, using previous 1 or 2 candle's low/high as trailing SL.